bdorhan/Udacity/README.md

 # 2.MNIST Handwritten Digit Database - MLP Project

 In this project I implemented MLP model to MNIST Database to predict the the actual digit for each handwritten digit image.
 I used 2 hidden layers and a dropout to avoid overfitting.
 I used cross-entropy as a loss function and implement SGD as an optimizer.
 Data used in this project uploaded as compressed, but in script it is used directly.

+# 2.MNIST Handwritten Digit Database - GAN Project

+In this project I implemented GAN model to MNIST Database to predict the the actual digit for each handwritten digit image.
+The Discriminator Network contains 2 hidden layer with leaky ReLU activation and sigmoid function applied to the output.
+The Generator Network almost same as The Discriminator Network.
+Only difference here is that tanh fucntion applied to the output.
+For both generator and discriminator networks, we applied Adam Optimizers.